Maricopa County Board of Supervisors

 The Maricopa County Board of Supervisors is the governing body of Maricopa County, a county of over four million in Arizona.
 The five supervisors are each elected from single-member districts to serve four-year terms.
 Primary elections and general elections take place in years divisible by four.
 Vacancies are filled by appointment by remaining members of the board; a member of the same party of the departing member must be selected.

 The Board usually meets two Wednesdays every month in the Supervisor's Auditorium at the Maricopa County Complex in Phoenix, Arizona.
 Members of the public are invited to attend these meetings.

-As of January 2025, Thomas Galvin is the board's chairman.
+As of January 2026, Kate Brophy McGee is the board's chairman.